Ashley D. Sweet

 Through empowerment, cognitive restructuring, and mindfulness that encourages deep self-reflection and growth, you can begin to dispute negative thought patterns, trace the origins of these thoughts, and challenge self-doubt.

-As a doctoral candidate in clinical sexology, and AASECT member, I work with womxn and couples struggling with intimacy, pleasure, and sexual health.
+I work with womxn and couples struggling with intimacy, pleasure, and sexual health.
 I support clients who are part of the LGBTQ+ and consensual non-monogamy communities.